 Earley Church was a chapel-of-ease to the parish church of Sonning for most of its life.
 Up to 1793, when they were moved within the prison walls, the executions of felons from Reading Gaol took place at Gallows Common on the border of Earley, Shinfield and Reading.
-Its name stems from a natural gallows: a three-hundred-year-old elm tree known as the Hanging Elm or the Gallows Tree which stood near the Elm Road/Langdale Gardens junction until it was taken over by Dutch Elm Disease in the 1970s.
+Its name stems from a natural gallows: a three-hundred-year-old elm tree known as the Hanging Elm or the Gallows Tree which stood near the Elm Road/Langdale Gardens junction until it was cut down in the 1930s.
 The last man hanged there is said to have been most surprised at his demise.
 He had, for many years, made himself useful to the prison governor, as a handyman, and his execution was unofficially postponed.
 That is until a new governor was appointed and looked back through the records!

 |© Nash Ford Publishing 2001.
 All Rights Reserved.|